 We use a leading provider of compensation analysis software.
 Their reports pull from over 2,000 surveys, covering 156 unique industries and sub-industries.

 We use a leading provider of compensation analysis software.
 The proprietary database pulls from over 2,000 surveys, covering 156 unique industries and sub-industries, and includes compensation market ranges for more than 5,000 positions.

 Its data is developed by a team of compensation professionals and data scientists using commercially available, reputable compensation surveys, each of which complies with generally accepted principles and practices of WorldatWork and U.S. Department of Justice compensation survey standards.

 Every company should strive to understand how best to compensate its employees thoughtfully and strategically.
 A formal compensation plan is a vital leadership tool that will help guide decisions around pay increases, budgeting, professional development investments, benefit programs, and organizational structure.

 - Consult with you and your executive team to set a compensation philosophy that supports your organization's strategic plan.

-- Analyze your current positions and benchmark leveraging our comprehensive compensation database, including leading market data surveys.
+- Benchmark your current positions using our comprehensive compensation database, including leading market data surveys.

 - Establish salary ranges and assign roles to ranges.